 Following Indonesia’s stay-at-home order, Indonesians began spending more time decorating and improving their homes.
 Search interest for “rak” (shelves) rose by 31% year over year, as well as queries relating to “ergonomis” (ergonomic products), which spiked by 158% year over year.

-As a result, Search helped to deliver higher conversions at a lower cost per acquisition, making it the biggest digital channel for IKEA.
+As a result, Search marketing helped to deliver higher conversions at a lower cost per acquisition, making it the biggest digital channel for Ikea.
 Its website received 2X as many sales, largely driven by Search, as well as a 20% higher conversion rate compared with the previous quarter.

 Show you have the solution people want